-You can rotate geometry in three different planes in a 3D environment.
+You can rotate geometry in any plane in the 3D environment.
 To rotate geometry using the Rotate Tool:

 - Select the Rotate tool ().
 The cursor will change to a protractor with a circular arrow.

 - Click on the entity to rotate.Note: You can click and drag the first point to define the axis of rotation.
 This is especially helpful if you need to rotate on an axis that isn't on the red, green, or blue planes.